-With an intake of only 3 Vet students per year, the Queens’ Veterinary community may seem to be small by comparison to some other Colleges.
-However, to compensate for this, Queens’ Vets are integrated into a thriving Medical and Veterinary community in College.
-Approximately 42 undergraduates study preclinical medicine or veterinary medicine and we maintain close ties with our clinical students as well.
-The student-run Medical and Veterinary Society (MedVetSoc which celebrated its 90th birthday in 2017), fosters cohesion and friendship between the preclinical and clinical years.
-A primary aim of MedVetSoc is to widen the experience of the pre-clinical medical and veterinary medicine students by networking with speakers from clinical and related disciplines, both within and outside of Cambridge.
-There are three to four speaker events in each of the Michaelmas and Lent terms; recent topics include: ‘Evolution of Medical and Surgical Specialties’; ‘Postgraduate Medical Education’; and ‘The Coolness of Naked Mole-rats’.
-There is also a wide range of social events such as the start of year get together, the Annual MedVetSoc Dinner and the post exam summer Garden Party.
-In addition, the Vetsoc encourages pre-clinical and clinical Vet students to socialise throughout term by arranging formals, brunches, punting trips and informal dinners in college.
+Queens’ Vets are integrated into a thriving Medical and Veterinary community at the College.
+There are approximately 42 undergraduates studying pre-clinical (Years 1-3) Medicine or Veterinary Medicine and we maintain close ties with students in the clinical years (Years 4-6) as well.
+The student-run Medical and Veterinary Society (MedVetSoc, which celebrated its 90th birthday in 2017) fosters cohesion and friendship between students in the pre-clinical and clinical years.
+A primary aim of the Society is to widen the experience of the pre-clinical Medicine and Veterinary Medicine students by engaging with speakers from clinical and related disciplines, both within and outside of Cambridge.
+There are six to eight speaker events each academic year, with recent topics including ‘Evolution of Medical and Surgical Specialities’, ‘Postgraduate Medical Education’, and ‘The Coolness of Naked Mole-Rats’.
+There is also a wide range of social events, such as a start-of-year gathering, the annual MedVetSoc Dinner and the post-exam summer Garden Party.
+In addition, the Vetsoc encourages pre-clinical and clinical Veterinary Medicine students to socialise throughout term by arranging formals, brunches, punting trips and informal dinners in College.

-2nd and 3rd year students provide great support for the 1st year students entering Queens’ through the Student Contact scheme in which older years can advise and aid students throughout their first year and beyond.
-Between them, the Queens' medical and veterinary students form one of the most coherent and cohesive groups in the College, while at the same time they are individually involved in almost all aspects of College sporting, social and intellectual life.
+Students in Years 2 and 3 of the course provide great support for the first-year students through the Student Contact scheme, which allows students in later years to advise and assist students throughout their first year and beyond.
+Between them, the Queens' Medicine and Veterinary Medicine students form one of the most coherent and cohesive groups within the College, while at the same time being individually involved in many aspects of the College's sporting, social and intellectual life.

-We believe that our students are among the best Cambridge students entering the clinical years.
-This is reflected not only in the excellent examination results they achieve but also in their subsequent careers.
-Preclinical students are supervised in the main by Queens' Fellows supported by dedicated Teaching Associates and Research Students.
+Pre-clinical students are supervised in the main by Queens' Fellows, supported by dedicated Teaching Associates and Research Students.
 Together these form a loyal team who take great personal interest in the careers of each individual student.

 A 'gap year' between school and university can provide wider life-experience and independence, which we consider to be valuable even if the time is spent doing non-veterinary related activities.
 We do not discriminate between those who have or have not taken a gap year.